shhtefano/KirunaExplorer-Team16/TD_strategy.md

 5. Automated checks implemented and running

 ## Conclusion
-This strategy provides our approach to reducing technical debt while maintaining project momentum.
+This concludes our approach to reducing technical debt while maintaining project momentum.
 Regular reviews and adjustments will ensure we meet our debt reduction goals while delivering value to stakeholders.